 Our year-long Research Academy will introduce high school students to relatable public health topics and will conclude with a youth-driven community health project.
-The program includes an in-person kick-off week (in Portland, OR) and 6-8 virtual learning sessions with role-model guest speakers.
+The program includes an in-person kick-off week (in Portland, OR) and virtual learning sessions with role model guest speakers.

 The program is designed for American Indian/Alaska Native youth (preferably juniors and seniors in high school).
 High schools, Tribal health and wellness programs, Indian Health Boards, or other programs serving AI/AN youth can serve as host sites.
 Site mentors are encouraged to recruit 2-4 local students who will work together on their community health project.

-NW NARCH will cover the costs of travel to Portland.
+NW NARCH will cover the costs of travel to Portland, OR for the Kick-off Orientation.

 Connect with Grazia Cunningham at firstname.lastname@example.org or fill out the form below.